 ACADIA's Board of Directors is divided into three classes.
 Each class consists of one-third of the total number of directors, and each class has a three-year term.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
-A director elected by the Board to fill a vacancy in a class, including a vacancy created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is elected and qualified.
+A director elected by the Board to fill a vacancy in a class, including a vacancy created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified, or until such director's earlier death, resignation or removal.

-The Board of Directors presently has eight members, with one vacancy.
-There are two directors in Class II, whose term of office expires in 2012.
-The two nominees for Class II directors are Uli Hacksell and Torsten Rasmussen.
-Each of the nominees is currently a Class II director and was elected by our stockholders at our 2009 Annual Meeting of Stockholders.
-If elected at the annual meeting, each of these nominees would serve until the 2015 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
-The terms of the directors in Classes I and III expire at our 2014 and 2013 Annual Meetings of Stockholders, respectively.
+The Board of Directors presently has nine members.
+There are three directors in Class I, whose term of office expires in 2014.
+The three nominees for Class I directors are Michael Borer, Mary Ann Gray, and Lester Kaplan.
+Each of the nominees is currently a Class I director and was elected by our stockholders at our 2011 Annual Meeting of Stockholders.
+If elected at the annual meeting, each of these nominees would serve until the 2017 Annual Meeting of Stockholders and until her or his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The terms of the directors in Classes II and III expire at our 2015 and 2016 Annual Meetings of Stockholders, respectively.
 It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting.
-All of our then current directors attended the 2011 Annual Meeting of Stockholders.
+All of our directors attended the 2013 Annual Meeting of Stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-The two nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
+The three nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares that would have been voted for that nominee instead will be voted for the election of a substitute nominee proposed by the Board of Directors.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE IN FAVOR OF EACH NAMED NOMINEE.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH NAMED NOMINEE.

-The following table sets forth information as of May 1, 2012 for our directors and executive officers:
+The following table sets forth information as of April 24, 2014 for our directors and executive officers: